-The major difference between the Node.js and the Go is that while the former utilizes the event called mechanism, the latter is making use of the co-routines known as Goroutines.
-The mechanism is based on the single-thread and this where the Node.js lacks behind the Go language.
+The major difference between Node.js and the Go is that while the former utilizes the event called mechanism, the latter is making use of the co-routines known as Goroutines.
+The mechanism is based on a single thread and this where Node.js lacks behind the Go language.

 4. Who is More Scalable